 I believe the real reason so many teachers are against homework is because running a successful homework program requires a lot of effort.
 It’s easier to say that homework is the root of all evil, than to find a way to meaningfully engage students with practicing their learning at home.
 Banning homework because it’s the easy thing to do, is morally dubious.
 But if I can back it up with all these educational articles from such reputable sources as Salon magazine, as a teacher, I feel better about dropping this professional responsibility.
 (Teachers do have a lot on their plate, so finding ways to shed parts of the load makes sense.
 Personally I think there are better things to get rid of.)

 A former student of mine came to visit the other day.
-She is currently in grade 7 and studying at an international school in Asia with yearly tuition of $16,000 US.
+She is currently in grade 7 and studying at a private international school with a significant yearly tuition.
 She gets 20 minutes of homework for every one of her 9 classes.
 That’s 3 hours of homework per night.
 Her parents are paying for her to get this kind of education.
 And that’s what really scares me about all this anti-homework hysteria, those who have the means of educating their children themselves, are making very sure their kids are doing homework.
-This is creating a significant educational gap between those families who can afford to hire tutors, go to private schools or school their children themselves, and those families relying on the public school system to educate their kids.
+This is creating a significant educational gap between those families who can afford to hire tutors, go to private schools or school their children themselves, and those families relying on the public school system to educate their kids for them.